sachin-frayne/notes/elasticsearch_examples/rollups.md

   }
 }

-# perform the same aggregation to the rolled_index, against the `_rollup_search` API the results will be the same
+# run the same aggregation to the rolled_index, against the `_rollup_search` API the results will be the same

 GET rolled_index/_rollup_search
 {